-Participant responses to the statement ‘Catalan is an identity element of the Balearic Islands’ showed interesting differences.
-Participants who identified as progressive (far-left, left, and center-left) showed a greater level of agreement with this statement compared to those who identified as conservative (center, center-right, and right), as presented in Table 27.
+Participant responses to the statement ‘Catalan is an identity element of the Balearic Islands’ also revealed notable discrepancies.
+Participants who identified as progressive (far-left, left, and center-left) showed a greater level of agreement with this statement compared to those who identified as conservative (center, center-right, and right), as presented in Table 22.